 The more obvious the ID, the more likely it is that it will be recognised as an ID.
 There are a range of products available in our shop that will suit everyone, they can be found here and here.

 Monitoring and controlling your diabetes is essential.
 The target range for your blood sugar is usually 4-7mmol/L or up to 8mmol/L after a meal, your health care worker can tell you your exact range.
 It can be very difficult to keep it within this ranges and it is common for people who are trying very hard to keep the levels normal to experience hypoglycaemia more often than people who are not as strict.

 Hyperglycaemia is also dangerous.
 High levels over long periods of time can damage blood vessels.
 This causes increased risk of heart disease, stroke, kidney disease, nerve damage and eye damage.
 These problems usually show up after a number of years of badly managed diabetes.
-An episode of hyperglycaemia or hypoglycaemia every now and then is no cause for panic, every diabetic has them!

 Disclaimer: The information provided is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Allergy Lifestyle Limited (t/a) Allergy Lifestyle) uses reasonable endeavours to check the accuracy of information provided however no warranty is given that they are error-free.